DyversHands/www.DyversHands.com/_posts/2026-07-09-For-the-Queen.md

 ---
-title: "For the Queen: a Design Appreciation"
+title: "For the Queen"
+subtitle: (a Design Appreciation)
 excerpt_separator: <!--more-->
 categories:
   - Design Notes